gerhard/io/2019/content/slides/observe-understand-rabbitmq/index.md

 {{< speaker_note >}}

 * Let's start with the good old Management UI.
-It serves the purpose until...
-* until you actually need it
+It serves the purpose until you actually need it
 * in a failing or very busy cluster, Management UI is usually one of the first things to fail
-* so you can't access Management UI exactly when you need it most
 * Also, if you restart a node, you no longer have the metrics history.
-If you restart all nodes to resolve an issue, you probably can't do post-mortem anymore
+* If you restart all nodes to resolve an issue, you probably can't do post-mortem anymore

 {{< /speaker_note >}}

 ---

-{{< slide background-image="/img/observable-systems/exporter-vs-plugin.png" background-size="cover" >}}
+{{< slide background-image="/img/observable-systems/rabbitmq-exporter-duration-43.png" background-size="cover" >}}

 {{< speaker_note >}}

-* What's worse, it doesn't matter that you have external tools to monitor RabbitMQ
-* they all rely on the API provided by the Management plugin to collect metrics
-* so if you can't use the Management UI you probably don't get new metrics in your external system either
-* Here you can see how long it takes to collect metrics using the popular rabbitmq-exporter for Prometheus which relies on the Management API
+* We've measured how long it takes to collect metrics using the Management plugin
-* just to be clear - the problem here is not the exporter but the Management plugin
-* the average here is almost half a minute and often it takes almost a minute to collect metrics
+* I takes milliseconds without load but half a minute when the cluster is loaded
-* that means we can't collect them more than once a minute
+* That means we can only collect metrics once a minute

+{{< /speaker_note >}}

+---
+`rabbitmq-plugins enable rabbitmq_prometheus`

+{{< speaker_note >}}

-* RabbitMQ 3.8 includes a completely new prometheus plugin that does not rely on Management API
+* Version 3.8 introduced a completely new plugin that provides Prometheus support and does not rely on the Management plugin

+{{< /speaker_note >}}

+---

+{{< slide background-image="/img/observable-systems/rabbitmq-exporter-vs-new-plugin-43.png" background-size="cover" >}}

+{{< speaker_note >}}

-* you can see how much faster it is - it takes a fraction of a second on average
+* You can see how much faster this new plugin is
-* which means we can collect metrics every 10 or 15 seconds which is much more useful
+* Which means we can collect metrics every 10 or 15 seconds which is much more useful
-* By the way, if you look carefully, you can see that even the new plugin is a bit slow on one of the nodes - we'll see why in a moment
+* An important point is that you have to connect to each node individually to get all metrics

 {{< /speaker_note >}}